Someone Picking Their Phone Over You Feels Personal Because It Is

 AdvertisementADVERTISEMENT

 Ultimately, calling out phubbing is tough.
-The words "Can you please put your phone away?" will likely never leave my mouth.
-But there are actions you can take to bring about the (slightly more) phub-free reality you’d like to live in — and that reality is worth striving for.
-As Catherine Price writes: "Phones should add to, not subtract from, your interactions."
-The math does itself.
+The words ‘Can you please put your phone away?’ will likely never leave my mouth.
+But there are actions you can take to bring about the (slightly more) phub-free reality you’d like to live in – and that reality is worth striving for.
+As Catherine Price writes: ‘Phones should add to, not subtract from, your interactions’.
+The maths does itself.